vlayer-xyz/vlayer/book/src/appendix/api.md

 }
 ```

-Where `result` is an ABI encoded result of the function execution and `proof` is a Solidity `Proof` structure prepended.
+Where `result` is an ABI encoded result of the function execution and `proof` is a Solidity `Proof` structure to prepend in verifier function.